rmcanany/SolidEdgeHousekeeper/README.md

 ![Variable_Editor](My%20Project/media/variable_input_editor.png)

 The Variable name is required.
 There are restrictions on the name.
 It cannot start with a number.
-It can only contain letters and numbers and the underscore '_' character.
+It can only contain letters and numbers and the underscore `_` character.

 If a variable on the list is not in the file, it can optionally be added.
-Set the option on the Options panel.
+Set the behavior on the Options panel.

 The number/formula is not required if only exposing an existing variable, otherwise it is.
 If a formula references a variable not in the file, the program will report an error.

 If exposing a variable, the Expose name defaults to the variable name.
 You can optionally change it.
 The Expose name does not have restrictions like the variable name.

 The variables are processed in the order in the table.
-To change the order select a row and click the `Up` or `Down` button on the toolbar `Row Tools` group.
+To change the order, select a row and, on the toolbar `Row Tools` group, click the `Up` or `Down` arrow.
 The `Delete` button removes the selected row.

 You can save a setup for future use.
 In the toolbar `Saved Settings` group, enter the name and click `Save`.
-To retrieve a setting click the down arrow and select the one desired.
-To delete a setting select it and click `Delete`.
+To retrieve a setting, click the down arrow and select it.
+To remove a setting, select it and click `Delete`.

 ### Edit interactively
 Brings up files one at a time for manual processing.
 A dialog box lets you tell Housekeeper when you are done.
 You can save the file or not, or choose to abort.
 Aborting stops processing and returns you to the Housekeeper main form.